tomrplummer/blue-eyes/README.md

 This is a "toy" project/file generater for projects using Sinatra, Sequel, Haml and Tailwind.css.

-It doesn't necessarily use sane defaults, isn't flexible and only works "fully" on macos.
+It doesn't necessarily use sane defaults, isn't flexible and ~~only works "fully" on macos~~.
 Again, a toy project.

 ~~Sequel~~, ~~sqlite3~~ and ~~foreman (if using bin/dev)~~ are expected to be installed globally.
 Maybe more.